CodeYourFuture/fundamentals-course/about-this-course.md

 A one-month short course from [Code Your Future](https://codeyourfuture.io/)

-You get a taste of programming with JavaScript - one of the most popular programming languages today - and you get to find out if you like programming!
+* You get a taste of programming with JavaScript - one of the most popular and in-demand programming languages today.
+* You'll learn fundamentals of programming that can be applied to JavaScript and other languages.
+* You'll get to find out if you actually LIKE programming!

-You'll become familiar with some free on-line resources that we recommend to help in future study
+* You'll become familiar with some free on-line resources that we recommend to help in future study.

+We'll also look at what you can make with programming and what kind of jobs are available to programmers.

 ### About further study on CYF's web-development course: